 The investment firm licensee must disclose to its shareholders in the Annual Report any abstention from voting motivated by a conflict of interest and must disclose to its shareholders any authorisation of a conflict of interest contract or transaction in accordance with the Company Law.

-MODULE HC: High-Level Controls CHAPTER HC-3: Audit Committee and Financial Statements Certification au Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business
+MODULE HC: High-Level Controls CHAPTER HC-3: Audit Committee and Financial Statements Certification

 Principle HC-3.1

 The Board must have rigorous controls for financial audit and reporting, internal control, and compliance with law.